 When it comes to language, India is one of the most diverse countries in the world.
 There are over 30 languages spoken in its different regions.
 Among them are Bengali, Marathi, Telugu, Tamil, Urdu, and Punjabi.
 Hindu is the official language (aside from English) spoken by over 40% of the total Indian population.

 In our article, we’ve decided to draw inspiration from Hindu, but if you are fascinated with a particular region of India, feel free to do the research on your own.
 Maybe you will find some true gems!

-Many famous breeds originate in India, including the Indian pariah dog, Bully Kutta, Kanni, Himalayan Sheepdog, Mudhol Hound, Kombai, or Hameerpura Sikay Greyhound.
+Many famous dog breeds originated in India, including the Indian Pariah dog, Bully Kutta, Kanni, Himalayan Sheepdog, Mudhol Hound, Kombai, or Hameerpura Sikar Greyhound.
 Pariah is considered the most popular.
 It’s an intelligent and very social breed with a great potential when it comes to training.
-Himalayan sheepdog is another breed gaining increasing popularity.
+Himalayan Sheepdog is another breed gaining increasing popularity.
 Originally from Eastern Nepal and Kashmir, Himalayans are covered with an incredibly thick fur that makes them look super fluffy.

 You’d like an Indian name for your lovely furry friend, but you’re not sure where to start?
-We’ve prepared a bunch of inspiring ideas, so you don’t have to look much!
+We’ve prepared a bunch of inspiring Indian dog names, so you don’t have to look much!